D33pBlue/Cinenote-3.0/README.md

 ..and if you click on one you can open an info dialog with all information.
 The same for the director if you click over his name.

 ![alt text](demo/hit.png?raw=true "Hit")
-There is also a top movies hit
+There are also a top movies and top directors rating tables

 ![alt text](demo/chrono.png?raw=true "Chrono")
 and a calendar with the possibility to view what you've seen in a specific period of time.
 More features are available, just compile and try the application.